Loading

-Semi-structured interviews, 3-day diary studies, Behavioral archetypes, Journey mapping, Prototype testing
+Methods Semi-structured interviews, Diary studies, Behavioral archetypes, Journey mapping, Prototype testing

 Sedentary behavior has become structural, not behavioral.

-Adults now spend 7.7 to 8.3 hours per day sedentary.
+Adults now spend 7.7–8.3 hours per day sedentary.
 This is not a willpower story.
 It is an environment story.
 Work moved to desks.
 Commutes shortened.
 Leisure went digital.
 The environment itself now defaults to stillness.

 The fitness app market has generated billions targeting sedentary adults.
 Most apps are used for a week, then deleted.
 The question was never why people stopped using them.
 The question was what mechanism made them fail from the start.

-Secondary research revealed a connection almost no app had addressed: sedentary behavior above 7 hours per day is a significant independent predictor of poor sleep quality, separate from exercise habits entirely.
+Secondary research revealed a connection almost no app had addressed: sedentary behavior above 7 hours per day is a significant independent predictor of poor sleep quality.
 Move less, sleep worse, have less energy to move.
 The cycle is self-reinforcing.

 User Constraint

+Can't rely on willpower.
 Habits collapsed the moment social structure disappeared.
-The design had to work on the worst days, low energy, high stress, bad weather.
+The design had to work on the worst days.
 If it required a decision, it would fail.

 Technical Constraint

+Can't rebuild the environment.
 Could add friction to passive behavior, but not rebuild a person's home.
-The evening system had to work within the existing room layout using only remote placement and sound cues.
+The evening system had to work within existing room layouts.

 Design Constraint

+Everything must be automatic.
 Every intervention had to be automatic or near-automatic.
-Any interface requiring a conscious decision would fail the moment the person was exhausted, exactly when it mattered most.
+Any interface requiring a conscious decision would fail the moment the person was exhausted.

 What the literature said before we spoke to anyone.

-We expected to find a motivation problem.
+We expected a motivation problem.
 The participants had a different story.

 I chose diary studies alongside interviews for a specific reason: people are unreliable narrators of their own behavior.
 Ask someone how active they are and they'll tell you a story.
 A 48-hour diary gives you what actually happened.